4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 - Offer educational resources by providing how-to articles such as “How To Write A Blog Post.”
 Remember, the goal is to provide value to customers and prospective customers alike.

 The above list is just an example of some marketing strategies that provide value to your target audience.
 But, there is no one-size-fits-all approach to digital marketing.

-Here at BlakSheep Creative, we custom-tailor your digital marketing based upon the needs of your business, your customer avatar, what’s working for your competition, and digital marketing trends.
+Here at BlakSheep Creative, we custom-tailor your digital marketing based on the needs of your business, your customer avatar, what’s working for your competition, and digital marketing trends.

 Digital Marketers With Too Much Focus on Followers and Numbers

 We see it all the time—agencies and companies boasting about the number of likes, followers, and page views they have.
 During our time in the industry, we’ve seen so many companies promote their follower counts as a way to validate themselves for digital marketing services.

 But here’s the thing: followers don’t always equal engaged customers and leads (the whole point of social media optimization).
 No matter where they enter your marketing funnel, followers can only convert to customers if you have a well-defined digital strategy in place.